damdamo/ProjectContextGenerator/README.md

 - `MaxItemsPerDirectory`: optional cap with placeholder node (`… (+N more)`).
 - `GitIgnore`: `None` | `RootOnly` | `Nested`.
 - `GitIgnoreFileName`: typically `".gitignore"`.
+- `DirectoriesOnly`: default false — when true, files are skipped and only directories are included.
+Filtering via globs and .gitignore still applies to directories.

 ### Filtering precedence